-NOTE: a solution to the sparse memory version below is also acceptable as a solution for Checkpoint 2.
+NOTE: a solution to the sparse memory solution for the final homework submission is also acceptable as a solution for Checkpoint 2.
 However, we feel that many students will benefit from first completing Checkpoint 2 for a dense memory version before starting on the sparse memory version below.

-For this checkpoint, we have provided a small set of correctness tests in

-Homework3Checkpoint2CorrectnessTest.java.
-The testUsefulParScoring test in

-Homework3PerformanceTest.java also evaluates the performance of your UsefulParScoring implementation against the sequential version.
+For this checkpoint, we have provided a set of unit tests in Homework3Checkpoint2CorrectnessTest.java.
+The testUsefulParScoring and testUsefulParScoring2 tests in Homework3PerformanceTest.java also evaluate the performance of your UsefulParScoring implementation against the sequential version.
 We have provided a SLURM file under src/main/resources that can be used on NOTS to submit Homework3PerformanceTest for testing on a compute node.
 Note that you will need to edit this SLURM file to supply your e-mail for notification and to provide the correct path to your hw_3 folder on NOTS.
-Additional correctness and performance tests will also be provided on the Autograder for the UsefulParScoring implementation.